Caring For Communities In The Pacific Northwest

 Yes, within the limits placed upon us by the Accreditation Council for Graduate Medical Education.
 Usually, one 4-week elective in the PGY-2 and PGY-3 years is available for “away” rotations.
 Limitations on time away are in place to maintain continuity within the Family Medicine practice.

 Yes.
 Graduates from recognized international schools are welcome to apply so long as they have satisfied ECFMG requirements.
 As of this time, however, we are not equipped to offer visa sponsorship.
 All international medical graduates applying must be United States citizens or permanent residents to be considered.

 Yes.
 To ensure appropriate acuity of pediatric training cases, a four-week Hospital Medicine rotation and a four-week Emergency Medicine rotation are scheduled at Seattle Children’s Hospital Medical Center in the PGY-2 and PGY-3 years respectively.
 Housing arrangements will be provided so travel to and from Bremerton isn’t necessary on a daily basis.

 We are looking for residents who are hardworking, adventurous, and willing to help the faculty, hospital and community create a superior residency program.
-The first class, matriculating in July 2018, will be instrumental in shaping curricular and administrative changes by providing real-time feedback to program faculty and administrators.
-Additionally, this will be the first class, which sets the standard for interaction with community preceptors and provides leadership for subsequent classes in 2019 and 2020.
+The first few classes have been instrumental in shaping curricular and administrative changes by providing real-time feedback to program faculty and administrators.
+Additionally the first classes set the standard for interaction with community preceptors and have provided leadership for subsequent future classes.